calcmogul/vimrc/README.md

 Perform the following steps.

+1. Install clang (for clangd) and pylint
-1. Run `./setup.sh`.
+2. Run `./setup.sh`
-2. Open vim/nvim.
+3. Open vim/nvim
-3. Type `:PluginInstall`.
+4. Type `:PlugInstall`
-4. Close the resulting window with `:q` when it completes.
+5. Close the resulting window with `:q` when it completes
-5. Repeat steps 3 and 4 once to ensure the theme and statusline plugins install completely.
+6. Repeat steps 3 and 4 once to ensure the theme and statusline plugins install completely

+Updates can be installed via `:PlugUpdate`.